-- The suspension from UKAS has been lifted. - Annual ISO 14064-3:2019 and 14065:2020 accreditation has been granted. - Evidence that improved process and capacity will reduce any delays and meet the requirements set out in the MoU.
+- · The suspension from UKAS has been lifted. - Annual ISO 14064-3:2019 and ISO 14065:2020 accreditation has been granted. - Evidence that improved processes and capacity will reduce any delays and meet the requirements set out in the MoU.

-6.0 Grievance and Appeals process
+6.0 Grievance and Appeals Procedure

-The IUCN UK PP is committed to ensure that the grievance and appeal process is as transparent and fair as possible.
-If you have any of the grievances go to our website to find out more information and next steps.
+The IUCN UK PP is committed to ensure that the Grievance and Appeals Procedure is as transparent and fair as possible.
+If you have a grievance to raise, please visit the IUCN UK PP website to find out more information and next steps.